 “I read the first four scripts and they are amazing.
 I can’t wait to see where they go with the rest of the season.”

-Andrey Ivchenko, who played the part of Terminator-style villain Grigori, has also hinted that he could return for season 4.
-Whilst his character was seemingly killed off in the final episode of season 3, he revealed at the San Diego Comic-Con that a return could be possible.
+Andrey Ivchenko, who played the part of Terminator-style villain Grigori, has also hinted that he could return for season four.
+Whilst his character was seemingly killed off in the final episode of season three, he revealed at the San Diego Comic-Con that a return could be possible.

 He said: “It’s sci-fi, you know, so things can happen…For now, what I know is he’s dead.
 But who knows?”

-Brett Gelman, who portrays journalist-turned-conspiracy theorist Murray Bauman in the show, has been promoted to a series regular for Season 4, Deadline reported in March 2020.
+Brett Gelman, who portrays journalist-turned-conspiracy theorist Murray Bauman in the show, has been promoted to a series regular for season four, Deadline reported in March 2020.

-Sources have also confirmed to TVLine exclusively that the show’s creators the Duffer Brothers are looking to cast four new male characters for Season 4.
+Sources have also confirmed to TVLine exclusively that the show’s creators the Duffer Brothers are looking to cast four new male characters for season four.

 Three of the new characters are teenagers and one is an adult.
 The piece describes the new teenage characters as “a metalhead”, “an entitled jock” and a character that sounds an awful lot like the twin of Fast Times at Ridgemont High stoner Jeff Spicoli”.